gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 My initial concerns around using a JavaScript framework such as React seem to have all been allayed.
-With server-side React, we no longer have a dependency on front-end JavaScript, so progressive enhancement is not just a possibility but a standard.
+With server-side React, we no longer have a dependency on frontend JavaScript, so progressive enhancement is not just a possibility but a standard.
 There's momentum towards better accessibility, and for me as a developer, the tools are there (such as Babel, Chrome Dev Tools React extension, and others) for a faster, more efficient development experience.